Emergency Online Safety Action Plan

 You are not in trouble.

-This lesson gives you clear, calm, step by step actions to protect yourself.
+This lesson gives you calm, clear, step by step actions to help protect yourself if something serious happens online.

 Before anything else, understand this clearly.